Skip to Content

 There are two VA loan entitlement types: basic and secondary entitlement; with basic, or primary, entitlement being $36,000.

-So, to stay competitive and ensure Veterans across the country have access to homeownership, the VA started to link its guaranty amounts with the conforming loan limit for conventional financing, which for most counties is currently $726,200, thereby creating a second layer of entitlement.
+To stay competitive and ensure Veterans across the country have access to homeownership, the VA started to link its guaranty amounts with the conforming loan limit for conventional financing, thereby creating a bonus layer of entitlement.

 How is VA Loan Entitlement Calculated?